Home

 Sears W and Sears M. 2001.
 The Attachment Parenting Book : A Commonsense Guide to Understanding and Nurturing Your Baby.
 Little, Brown and Company.

-Aimed primarily at parents with new babies, this book offers the reader wisdom, moral support and reassurance.
-The authors, who have raised 8 children themselves (!), cover such topics as:
+Aimed primarily at parents with new babies, the book offers the reader advice, moral support and reassurance.
+The authors, who have raised 8 children themselves, cover such topics as:

 • getting to know your newborn